SELab-2/OSOC-6/backend/README.md

 You should try to avoid using native queries.
 From within a native query you can also use the `:` and `:#{}` syntax.

+### Webhook

+Should the tally form ever get new questions or get recreated, you will need to update/add/remove some parts of the `QuestionKey` enum.
+To test whether your changes work on your local machine, you have two options:

+* Use the provided tests in `WebhookEndpointTests`.
+You can easily add more testfiles in the `resources/tesdata` directory and then load them in the mentioned test file.
+These test files can be acquired by connecting a webhook (does not have to be a valid one), filling in and submitting the form, and going to the events log of the webhook in tally.
+You can now copy the request body and place it in your .json test file.
+* Use https://my.webhookrelay.com.
+This service allows you to take incoming requests and send them to your localhost server.
+You will need to install a command line tool to get this working.
+Their website provides a tutorial on the complete setup.
+The only downside is that you are limited to 150 requests per month.

 ## Tests

 To run the tests we use gradle.